Honeybourne railway station: Decline and closure

-The station closed to passengers on 5 May 1969, the last day of regular passenger services between Stratford and Evesham via Honeybourne.
+The station became unstaffed from 16 January 1967.
+It closed to passengers on 5 May 1969, the last day of regular passenger services between Stratford and Evesham via Honeybourne.
 This rendered the east loop redundant and it was taken out of use on 3 November 1970.
 East Loop box closed permanently, but West Loop box and three long sidings were brought back into use to enable goods trains from Worcester to reach Long Marston.
 The layout was cut back further in 1971 with the rationalisation of the Oxford to Worcester line and singling of the section between Evesham and Moreton-in-Marsh on 20 September, after which Honeybourne (Station) South box became a ground frame controlling the junction between the main line and double track to West Loop box.
 The Stratford-Cheltenham line was used for a modest amount of freight until 1976 when a derailment south of Toddington prompted the closure of the line except for a section between the West Loop sidings and Long Marston.
 This section was singled on 24 March 1980 when West Loop box was also closed.
 The following year a new chord was laid on the formation of the former east loop which allowed the reversal of trains at West Loop to be discontinued and the sidings there to be closed, followed by the replacement of Honeybourne (Station) South box with a 2-lever frame on 7 March 1983.